 Installed software is equally important.
-The software that is used (e.g., databases, operating systems etc) may be opensource or commercial.
+The software that is used (e.g., databases, operating systems, and so on) may be open-source or commercial.
 Generally, VMs with pre-installed open source software are less expensive than those with commercial software due to licensing fees.
-The built-in support for or the existence of programming frameworks (e.g. Apache Hadoop) increases the cost.
-The same holds for nonfunctional features, such as monitoring services, security features, ease of migration, and so on.
+The built-in support for or the existence of programming frameworks (e.g., Apache Hadoop) increases the cost.
+The same holds for non-functional features, such as monitoring services, security features, ease of migration, and so on.
 Other price factors are the data transfer and geographical position of VMs.
-Some providers have additional charges for data transfer either from or to their servers and also apply different rates depending on the geographical location of the servers running the VMs (e.g., [2, 15]).
+Some providers have additional charges for data transfer either from or to their servers and also apply different rates depending on the geographical location of the servers running the VMs (e.g., Amazon's EC2 policy).

 A cost model needs to be VM-independent to be usable in a multi-cloud environment.
 Our cost model is not tailored to any specific hardware characteristics.
-Rather, it provides generic formulas that can be calibrated according to the specific VM types at the disposal of a cloud client.
+Rather, it provides generic formulas that can be calibrated according to the specific VM types at the disposal of a consumer of cloud resources.

-2.1.2 Cloud Costs
+2.1.2.
+Cloud Costs

 The development and maintenance of cloud infrastructure requires the investment of a big amount of money that is amortized over a long time period.
 Except from the initial purchase costs, a cloud data center is expensive to maintain and run.
 The major development cost is the acquisition of the raw servers and network infrastructure.
-In addition, cloud data centers have high energy needs and require special power and cooling infrastructure, which is an extra cost [6].
-Licenses for software, such as OS and virtualization software, are an additional expense.
-Finally, there is the cost for the real estate, where the data center will physically reside [10].
+In addition, cloud data centers have high energy needs and require special power and cooling infrastructure, which incurs extra cost [9].
+Licenses for software, such as OS and virtualization software, constitute an additional expense.
+Finally, there is the cost for the real estate, where the data center physically resides [10].
 The most important economic cost related to maintenance cost is due to the significant power consumption.
-It is usually the 15-20% of the total budget [6, 7].
+It is usually the 15-20% of the total budget [9, 11].
 Other costs include the network expenses, which are the costs for communicating with the end users, and the salaries of the data center technicians and the rest of employees.